vtex/profile-form/README.md

 This is the main component of `profile-form`.
 It will render inputs based on the rules provided, and fill them with data from the profile object passed to it.
 It also spawns internal child components that perform validation on such inputs, also based on the rules.

 `ProfileContainer` keeps the current profile being managed in its internal state; the `profile` prop is only accessed at mount time.
 If you need to update the prop at some other time, use the special `key` prop to force the recreation of the whole container with the new profile.

-It provides an `onProfileChange()` function to notify the host application of any changes happening inside the form.
 It also provides an optional `onSubmit()` function to call a function in the host component when the user submits the form.

 Inputs and buttons inside `ProfileContainer` can be customized to fit the style of different host applications.